OpenVoiceOS/ovos-docker/docs/getting-started/docker/prerequisites/cpu.md

     sysctl -a | grep -E -i --color "avx|simd"
     ```

-If the command returns no output then your CPU doesn't fit the requirements for TensorFlow.
+If the command does not return an output then your CPU doesn't meet the requirements for TensorFlow.

 !!! example "AVX or SIMD instruction set missing"